-- 14.1 Students will be examined during each semester and the summer session in the courses for which they are registered. - 14.2 A course may be examined by one or more of the following methods: (i) coursework, (ii) oral (under the conditions in Regulation 14.6 below), (iii) practical examination, (iv) written examination papers, (v) online exam, and (vi) class participation as a component of other assessment. - 14.3 A student who does not take an examination in a course for which he/she is registered is deemed to have failed that examination unless permission to be absent has been granted.
-The student will be required to register for, and repeat the course in its entirety when it is next offered. - 14.4 A student who, on grounds of illness or in other special circumstances as referred to in Examination Regulations 24-25 fails to take an examination in a course for which he/she is registered, may be given special consideration by the Board of Examiners to take the examination at the next available opportunity, without penalty. - 14.5 Except where otherwise prescribed in the Faculty's regulations, a student whose GPA for a given semester is less than 2.0 shall be deemed to be performing unsatisfactorily and shall be placed on warning.
+- 15.1 Students will be examined during each semester and the summer session in the courses for which they are registered. - 15.2 A course may be examined by one or more of the following methods: (i) coursework, (ii) oral (under the conditions in Regulation 15.6 below), (iii) practical examination, (iv) written examination papers, (v) online exam, and (vi) class participation as a component of other assessment. - 15.3 A student who does not take an examination in a course for which he/she is registered is deemed to have failed that examination unless permission to be absent has been granted. - 15.4 A student who, on grounds of illness or in other special circumstances as referred to in Examination Regulations fails to take an examination in a course for which he/she is registered, may be given special consideration by the Dean or the Board of Examiners to take the examination at the next available opportunity, without penalty. - 15.5 Except where otherwise prescribed in the Faculty's regulations, a student whose GPA for a given semester is less than 2.0 shall be deemed to be performing unsatisfactorily and shall be placed on warning.
 A student on warning whose GPA for the succeeding semester is less than 2.0 shall be required to withdraw.
-(See Requirement to Withdraw, Section 9).
+(See Requirement to Withdraw, Section 10).

-14.6 Coursework
+15.6 Assessed Coursework

 - (a) In the case of examination by coursework only, a student gaining an overall mark higher than 50% but passing in only one component will be required to repeat at the next available sitting the component that was failed. - (b) A student who is absent from a coursework or mid-semester exam may apply to the Dean for exemption from this examination no later than one (1) week following the date of this examination.
 He/she must at the same time submit to the Assistant Registrar (Exams) justification for such absence (such as, in case of illness, a medical certificate complying with any applicable Exams Regulations).
 The Dean shall consider any such request for exemption in consultation with the relevant Head of Department and course lecturer.
-If exemption is granted, the percentage mark available to be awarded for the final examination will be adjusted correspondingly. - (c) Students are asked to pay special attention to Examination Regulation 13, which states: "All registered students are required to attend prescribed lectures, practical classes, tutorials, or clinical instructions.
+If exemption is granted, the percentage mark available to be awarded for the final examination will be adjusted correspondingly. - (c) All registered students are required to attend prescribed lectures, practical classes, tutorials, or clinical instructions.
 Students with unsatisfactory class attendance [who have been absent from the University for a prolonged period during the teaching of a particular course year for any reason other than illness] or who have failed to submit any assessments set by his/her Examiner, are subject to debarment by the relevant Academic Board, on the recommendation of the relevant Faculty Board, from taking any University examination.
-Procedures to be used to measure attendance and assessments shall be prescribed by the Faculty."4 - (d) An Undergraduate Coursework Accountability Statement (See Appendix II and Faculty's website) is to be attached to the front of any document submitted as a component of coursework save for when coursework consists of an invigilated examination, and where the submission is entirely in electronic form, the student shall make an equivalent declaration electronically.
+Procedures to be used to measure attendance and assessments shall be prescribed by the Faculty."3 - (d) An Undergraduate Coursework Accountability Statement (See Appendix and Faculty's website) is to be attached to the front of any document submitted as a component of coursework save for when coursework consists of an invigilated examination, and where the submission is entirely in electronic form, the student shall make an equivalent declaration electronically.

-14.7 Carry Over Coursework Grades
+15.7 Carry Over Coursework Grades